storacha/RFC/rfc/refactor-space-diff-table.md

 ## Introduction

-The current `space-diff` table has accumulated some structural and operational issues that impact billing, usage calculation, and system reliability.
-This RFC proposes structural changes to make usage calculation efficient, prevent duplicate diffs, and simplify long-term maintenance.
+The current `space-diff` table has accumulated structural issues that impact billing and system reliability due to duplicate entries.
+This RFC proposes changes to prevent duplicate diffs and simplify long-term maintenance.

 ### Problem Statement

-### 1. Duplicate space diffs

 Past bugs caused multiple diffs to be written for the same cause (e.g. failed uploads).
-This resulted in duplicated diffs that inflate usage, slow down queries and create “ghost” usage for spaces that should be empty after deletion.
+This resulted in duplicated diffs that inflate usage, slow down queries and create "ghost" usage for spaces that should be empty after deletion.

 This behavior should be **structurally impossible** going forward.

-### 2. Usage calculation timeouts

-A single space can generate a very large number of diff entries within the current month.
-When this happens, usage record calculation often times out because the system needs to aggregate too many records.

-**Current mitigation (temporary):**

-* A *space diff compaction* script that:
-  * Aggregates many diffs into a single “summary” diff.
-  * Archives the original diffs into a separate table.

-This is an ad-hoc workaround and not a long-term solution.

 ## Current `space-diff` usage model